 Nancy is a published author whose work includes the article “Diabetes Management in a Health Maintenance Organization: Efficacy of Care Management using group Cluster visits” in the Diabetes Care Journal.
 She is also a past winner of the research award from Kaiser Permanente, Northern California for the Diabetes Cooperative Care Clinic.
 Nancy presents on the national level and is a regular presenter for the UCSF program “Becoming a Diabetes Educator.”

 Financial: Nancy Moline has an employment relationship with Alta Bates Hospital.
 She receives an honorarium from Alameda County Health System; King Hooper Diabetes Education, Inc.; and University of California San Francisco Board of Nursing.
-Ms. Moline receives a speaking honorarium from PESI, Inc.
+Ms. Moline receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Nonfinancial: Nancy Moline is a member of the American Association of Diabetes Educators.